burunkus/cpsc8480/hw1/README.md

     This will add 10 as a node, set it’s attribute name/key to ‘time’ and set the value of the attribute name/key to 3.2 and displays nodes which have attribute  name/key ‘time’.
 Similary, it will add the edge 10 and 11, set it’s attribute name/key to ‘weight’, set the attribute value of the attribute name/key to 2 and display the value of the just added edge attribute which is 2.

-### Visualization
-To show that this code works, I plotted a graph with 4k nodes using this code on palmetto.
-I also noticed that pygraphviz had trouble plotting huge graphs like 10k.
-Below is an image of a 4k node.
-This was generated with the command:

 ### Example
 ```
 python graphs.py test.mtx